DSRCorporation/imf-conversion/README.md

 1. All necessary .jar files in the _lib_ folder (_lib/imf-conversion-utility-{version}.jar_ contains the Main Class).
 2. Start scripts in the _bin_ folder.
 3. Default tools used by the utility in the _tools_ folder.
-4. Sample _config.xml_.
+4. Sample _config.xml_ in _samples_ folder.
 5. License.
 6. README
-7. Sample metadata.xml and audiomap.xml.
+7. Sample metadata.xml and audiomap.xml in _samples_ folder.

 ## Usage